KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

 ---

-## Target Architecture (3-Phase Streaming)
+## Canonical 3-Phase Model

-The target architecture reduces the pipeline from 5 sequential stages to **3 conceptual phases** with parallel execution and streaming:
+The current canonical pipeline already follows this three-phase shape; the remaining roadmap work in P7.6 is about completing worker-aware incremental caching and measuring repeated-run improvements.

-### Target Workflow Diagram
+### Canonical Workflow Diagram

 ```mermaid
 flowchart TB